mta-solutions/depthz/SPECIFICATION.md

 Stored inside each individual git repository are more DEPTHZ files.
 Declares any dependencies in its chain.
 Gets consumed by a process reading over an entry DEPTHZ and integrated into the aggregate output.

+These could also declare more sub-dependencies using `repos`.

 ### Example